williamhaw/williamhaw.github.io/_drafts/everything-i-know-about-development-2019.md

 # Scala

 For the past year, I've been working at a [technology company in the travel industry](https://www.agoda.com), mainly using Scala to integrate with third party supplier APIs.
-I think it's interesting in much different ways from my previous job as it's more about exploring the landscape of optimisation possiblilities and maintaining and debugging serveral complex systems at scale.
+I think it's interesting in much different ways from my previous job as it's more about exploring the landscape of optimisation possibilities and maintaining and debugging several complex systems at scale.
 I also got to appreciate that there are two parts to scaling: the actual performance of the system, and coordinating the efforts of many engineers.

 Those include:
 - Actually integrating suppliers end to end